automl/ConfigSpace/docs/source/quickstart.rst

 | In this example, we used a greater-than-condition.
 It remains to say, that
-  ConfigSpace is able to realize more conditions, like not-equal- or less-than-conditions.
+  ConfigSpace is able to realize more kinds of conditions, like not-equal- or less-than-conditions.
 | To read more about constraints, please take a look at the `constraints-documentation [API] <constraints>`_  or the :doc:`auto_examples/AdvancedExample`
 | For more information about the different hyperparameter types, visit the `hyperparameter-documentation [API] <hyperparameter>`_.